rubrikinc/rubrik_oracle_tools/README.md

 Usage: rubrik_oracle_backup_info [OPTIONS]

   Displays information about the Oracle database object, the available snapshots, and recovery ranges.
-If no options are passed all databases on the CDM will be displayed.
+If no source_host_db is supplied, all non- relic Oracle databases will be listed.
+Recommended console line size is 120 characters.

 Options:
   -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
-                             [required]

-  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING or CRITICAL.
+  -k, --keyfile TEXT         The connection keyfile path --insecure                 Flag to use insecure connection -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING or CRITICAL.
   --help                     Show this message and exit.
 ```